- Exercise on team working skills

 "We haven't heard from Mike yet: I'd like to hear what you think about this."

 "I'm not sure I agree.
 What are your reasons for saying that?"

-Good leaders direct the sequence of steps the group take and keeps the group "on-track.".
+Good leaders direct the sequence of steps the group takes and keep the group "on-track".
 They are good at controlling people and events and coordinating resources.
 They have the energy, determination and initiative to overcome obstacles and bring competitive drive to the team.
 They give shape to the team effort.
-They recognise the skills of the individuals and how they can be used.
+They recognise the skills of each individual and how they can be used.
 Leaders are outgoing individuals who have to be careful not to be domineering.
 They can sometimes steamroller the team but get results quickly.
 They may become impatient with complacency and lack of progress and may sometimes overreact.
-Also see our leadership styles test
+Also see our leadership styles test.

 They may say

 "Let's come back to this later if we have time."